API reference

 rate_limited | both | Wait retry_after seconds.
 If you see this regularly from legitimate traffic, you're likely sharing an egress IP - contact me. |

-invalid_token | verify | Token expired or was already used.
-Request a fresh challenge. |
+invalid_token | verify | The response is unknown, expired, or already used.
+The visitor must solve a fresh challenge. |

 invalid_solution | verify | The widget should prevent this.
 If you see it, either someone is submitting without solving or the form was tampered with. |

-internal_server_error | challenge | Retry with backoff. |
+internal_server_error | both | Retry with backoff. |

 Need copy-paste code?
 See Backend examples.